 When these travelers return from space, the transition cannot be easy.
 Finding themselves back on earth, their first reaction is probably relief—the shuttle held together.
 They must stumble around a bit, trying to get their land legs back after floating in a vacuum.
 Gravity must feel like a weight.
 Some astronauts spend half a year above the earth; what happens to their bodies when they land—do six months of wrinkles appear all at once?
 Do they feel the pull of the planet when they walk?

 But what I really want to know is how they manage later, when they are fully restored and back in their Nikes and Nissans.
-What do they think of war, the stock market, hair loss, teeth whitening?
+What do they think of war, the stock market, hair loss, teeth whitening, reality TV?
 When they look up into the night sky, are they homesick?
-And when they walk among us, are they lonely?
+And when they walk among us, having seen the big picture, are they lonely?